Table of Contents

 4. Gratuitous

-Sentence: The film was criticized for its gratuitous violence.
+Sentence: The film was criticised for its gratuitous violence.

 5. Iconoclast

-Someone who criticizes or attacks cherished ideas and beliefs
+Meaning: Someone who criticises or attacks cherished ideas and beliefs

 Sentence: Notorious as an iconoclast, that music critic isn’t afraid to go after sacred cows.